krassowski/declarative-parser/docs/index.rst

 Arguments deduction (typing, docstrings, kwargs)
 ------------------------------------------------

 What about automatic parser creation?
+You can use ClassParser of FunctionParser for that!

-Just feed :class:`declarative_parser.constructor_parser.ConstructorParser` with your main class and it will take care of it.
+Just feed :class:`constructor_parser.ClassParser` with your main class and it will take care of it.
 Arguments defined in your `__init__` and in body of your class (i.e. class variables) will be used to create a parser;
 Type annotations (as long as based on real types, not typing module) will be used to define types of your arguments;
 Default: from keyword arguments.
 Positional arguments will be always required.